soapbox-pub/rebased/docs/installation/gentoo_en.md

 Pay special attention to the line that begins with `ssl_ecdh_curve`.
 It is stongly advised to comment that line out so that OpenSSL will use its full capabilities, and it is also possible you are running OpenSSL 1.0.2 necessitating that you do this.

+* (Strongly recommended) serve media on another domain

+Refer to the [Hardening your instance](../configuration/hardening.md) document on how to serve media on another domain.
+We STRONGLY RECOMMEND you to do this to minimize attack vectors.

 * Enable and start nginx:

 ```shell